ispaure/BlueHoleDeluxePrefs/README.md

 # BlueHoleDeluxePrefs
 Preference files in order to have the Blue Hole deluxe edition.
+Follow the install instructions here: https://blue-hole.weebly.com/installation.html